tbcrozier/CrowdPleaser/README.md

 IDEAS FOR IMPROVEMENT
-Make a zip file of every lesson so that students can download and unzip, instead of having to wrangle git/
+Make a zip file of every lesson so that students can download and unzip, instead of having to wrangle git No spaces in directory names, let's avoid that one too